 It is important that all company directors are aware of the Act and their obligations under the Act.
 Once further announcements and developments are made relating to the Act, there will be an impulse to act and apply for a unique DIN amongst directors.
 As soon as a DIN is obtained, this must be registered against all existing director appointments.

 Transitional provisions will be available for the first year of operation, and penalties will be imposed for directors who do not apply for a DIN within the allowed time and who otherwise contravene the legislation.
 ASIC will act as corporate regulator until the Registrar to the Commonwealth Business Registry is appointed.

-If you have any queries, or require assistance, please do not hesitate to contact our experienced Commercial Pillar at Burke & Associates Lawyers.
+If you have any queries, or require assistance, please do not hesitate to contact our experienced Commercial Division at Burke Lawyers.
 We would welcome the opportunity to assist you.